Flamingo, 1994. 403p

 The book is strong on the injustices suffered by the native peoples of Greenland yet acknowledges the improvements in Greenlandic existence brought about by Western influences.

-Høeg presents Danish life as overly bureaucratic in comparison to the freer ways of Greenland – it seems there are forms to be filled for everything – but it certainly seems so even in relation to the UK.
+Høeg presents Danish life as overly bureaucratic in comparison to the freer ways of Greenland - it seems there are forms to be filled for everything – but it certainly appears so even in relation to the UK.
 He has a marked tendency to introduce scenes part way through before flashing back to their entry point and also a prodigious habit of describing settings minutely.
 Smilla’s back story is interweaved with the scenes in such a way as to be almost integral, as if the story could not have been written in any other style and these digressions rarely, if ever, interrupt the flow.
 That this seemingly artless artfulness works and never becomes annoying is a tribute to Høeg’s skill as a writer.

 While towards the end the book loses its focus slightly, even veering a little unconvincingly towards SF territory before drawing back, the novel is always engrossing.